 A good, clear CV increases your chances of getting the job you want.
 As a member of the Swedish Association of Graduate Engineers, you have access to free CV assessments.
 Get tips on how to create a winning application and book your CV review here.

 Our advisors are your expert support and help in everything that concerns your working life and employment.
-Please ask when you have questions about, for example, terms, salary or contracts.
-Contact the Helpline
+Please ask us when you have questions about, for example, terms, salary or contracts.
+Contact the membership service